cbaggers/tables/plan-again.md

 - 'Query pagesize' lib.
 Not neccesary though. just start with 2mb

+- the simplest valid `job-system` should be #'funcall

 # NDog System

 - `frame` piece of data to ultimately be shown on screen